 - Your cross stitch finish, ideally cut to the same size as the backing circle (unlike me).

 - Some decorative ribbon or cording to go around the edge of the ornament.

-- Some twine or ribbon to be used to hang from.
+- Twine or ribbon to hang the ornament from.
 (Not pictured above)

 How do you get these perfect circles though?
 Well if you’re lucky enough to own a circle template, you could just use that.
 Or, you could improvise like me.

 With my design now stitched on 28 count, it was about 3″ (7.62cm) in diameter.
 So I wanted a circle just a little bit bigger than that to give it some room around the design.
 Luckily for me, the ribbon I was planning to use was on a spool about 3.5″ (8.9cm) in diameter.
 So using it as a template, I cut my cardboard and felt.
 Felt wouldn’t quite pick up pencil marks, so I used a water soluble pen to trace my circle.